utdata/icj-class/final/final.md

 ## Some strategies on how to tackle a project

-Read all the directions before you start coding anything.
+> Read all the directions before you start coding anything.

+- Look through the photo and data assests so you know what you have to work with.
 - Physically draw out what you want your pages to look like so you have a goal in mind.
-(This is why the first assignment is sketches.)
+(There is a first assignment to provide sketches.)
 Think first how it will look on a phone, then a tablet, then a desktop screen.
+Draw each version out.
 - Work on the structure of the site first.
 Basically get all the template structure and HTML/Bootstrap elements on the page.
 Build the structure for mobile first, then consider wider page widths.
 - Then work on the loop logic for the member list and discography.
 Get the loops working first, then make adjustments to make them look the way you want.
 - Then work on the logic for the detail layout and pages.
 Again, get the structure working first so you know you are calling the data correctly, then make it look the way you want.